-One complaint was made to CLCAC during 2015-2016 reporting year.
+There were no complaints made to CLCAC during 2016-2017 reporting year.

 Any written complaints are referred to the Chief Executive Officer who assesses them.
 The Chief Executive Officer may refer the complaint to an appropriate person to manage the complaint resolution process within an agreed timeframe.